-Book Aid International has been making a difference in Tanzania since 1963.
-In 2010 we donated some 65,000 books, over 60% of which were for school-age children.
+Book Aid International has been making a difference in Tanzania since 1960.
+In 2012 we donated 74,942, over 60% of which were for school-age children.
 As well as books originating from the UK, we also purchased books in local languages, provided training, contributed to refurbishing libraries and more.
 We have developed projects to increase access to books for children in schools and public libraries, as well as supporting the development of services for distance learners.

 % of the population living on less than US$2 per day: 80%